Tong Daning: Espionage

-On 21 February 2004, Tong was detained on suspicion of espionage; he was formally arrested on 26 March of the same year.
-On 22 August 2005, the Beijing Second Intermediate People's Court found Tong guilty of espionage, stating he had accepted the assignment of an agent of the Military Intelligence Bureau of Taiwan and had provided them with top-secret and confidential documents issued by the Central Committee, the State Council, and other top Chinese organizations.
+On 21 February 2004, Tong was detained on suspicion of espionage.
+He was formally arrested on 26 March the same year.
+On 22 August 2005, the Beijing Second Intermediate People's Court found Tong guilty of espionage and stated that he had accepted the assignment of an agent of the Military Intelligence Bureau of Taiwan and had provided it with top-secret and confidential documents issued by the Central Committee, the State Council, and other top Chinese organizations.
 Tong reportedly received more than 210,000 US dollars as compensation for his work.
 He was sentenced to death, deprivation of political rights for life, and confiscation of all personal property.
 Tong appealed the decision, and on 30 November 2005, the Beijing High People's Court dismissed his appeal and upheld the original verdict.
-Tong was executed on 23 March 2006 and posthumously expelled from the CCP in April of the same year.
+Tong was executed on 23 March 2006 and posthumously expelled from the CCP in April the same year.